-Important Benefit Information for Enrollees with Chronic Conditions chronically ill:
+Important Benefit Information for Enrollees with Chronic Conditions

-• If you are diagnosed with any of the following chronic condition(s) identified below and meet certain criteria, you may be eligible for special supplemental benefits for the
+- If you are diagnosed with the following chronic condition(s) identified below and meet certain criteria, you may be eligible for special supplemental benefits for the chronically ill. - Diabetes - Depression or depressive disorders - The benefits mentioned are a part of our special supplemental benefits program for the chronically ill.
+Not all members qualify. - Please go to the Special Supplemental Benefits for the Chronically III row in the below Medical Benefits Chart for further detail. - Please contact us to find out exactly which benefits you are eligible for.

-- o Diabetes

-- o Congestive heart failure

-- Depression or depressive disorders

-- Colorectal cancer

-- Endometrial cancer

-- Male or female breast cancer

-- o Lung cancer

-- o Prostate cancer

-- The benefits mentioned are a part of our special supplemental benefits program for the chronically ill.
-Not all members qualify

-- Please go to the Special Supplemental Benefits for the Chronically III row in the below Medical Benefits Chart for further detail.

-- Please contact us to find out exactly which benefits you may be eligible for.

-You will see this apple next to the preventive services in the benefits chart.
+Tou will see this apple next to the preventive services in the benefits chart.